klaxalk/minipix_uart_interface/software/README.md

 ## MUI - MiniPIX UART Interface

 * C library
-  * contains virtual classes to be implemented by the HW integrator
+  * needs "virtual" methods to be implemented by the HW integrator
 * uses LLCP
 * interfaces with the MiniPIX over UART using